jameshaydon/smproc/README.md

 ## TODO

-* Make the abstract representation (started in `Bord.idr`)
+* Make the abstract representation (started in `Bord.idr`).
-* Optimise the abstract representation using usual string diagram transformations
+* Optimise the abstract representation using string diagram transformations/simplifications.
-* Write the compiler: `abstract rep --> process`
+* Write the compiler: `abstract rep --> process`.
 * For the moment the topology is fixed at compile-time.
 Think about how this can be more flexible.
-* Make a version for the javascript targer, maybe using [js-csp](https://github.com/ubolonton/js-csp)
+* Make a version for the javascript targer, maybe using [js-csp](https://github.com/ubolonton/js-csp).